Foster City, CA

 • Associate or Bachelor's degree in Game/Software Development or related degree, or corresponding experience in game/software development.

-• At least 3 released game titles.
+• At least 1 released game title.

-• Intimate knowledge of Call of Duty or other First-Person Shooter titles.
+• Intimate knowledge of Call of Duty or other First Person Shooter titles.

 • Experience leading small team projects.